 3. Moisturiser and Sunscreen

 If you’ve been following the blog for a while, I probably sound like a broken record.
 But…I still need to say it: don’t forget the sunscreen!
-This is the holy grail of skincare products.
-No skin type should do without sunscreens.
+This is the holy grail in looking after your skin.
+Every skin type and shade needs sunscreen regularly.
 They’re the most effective anti-ageing products when it comes to both natural and unnatural skin damagers.

 For combination skin, it’s highly recommended to use mineral sunscreens.
 These are sunscreens that contain zinc oxide and/or titanium dioxide.
 They reflect UV light preventing them from causing further damage and deterioration of skin conditions.

 The general idea as to why mineral sunscreens are better for combination skin (and all skin types for that matter) is that mineral sunscreens deflect UV rays.
 While on the other hand, chemical sunscreens merely absorb UV rays and convert them into heat for the body to release.